-We’ve made many advances with the haptic feedback over the years.
-Being able to make the haptic sensations of Virteasy as close to the real thing on phantom heads and patients is really important to us.
-Understanding how students and dentists handle the burrs, use the dental mirror for indirect vision and especially the positioning of the patient helps us to develop a simulator which can integrate into current curriculum in the smoothest way.
+Having made many advances with the haptic feedback over the years and being able to make the haptic sensations of Virteasy as close to the real thing on phantom heads and patients is really important to us.
+Understanding how students and dentists handle the burrs.
+How they use the dental mirror for indirect vision.
+The positioning of the patient.
+It all helps us to develop a simulator which can integrate into current curriculum in the smoothest way.

-We were very impressed with how the team at The School of Clinical Dentistry has integrated Virteasy Dental into their curriculum.
-It was great to see all the 1st year students very excited to start using the simulators and they were able to use the latest version very easily.
-Lots of them said that they tested it on their open day and they’ve been waiting to use them for real ever since.
+We were very impressed with how the team at The School of Clinical Dentistry has integrated Virteasy Dental.
+It was great to see all the 1st year students very excited to start using the simulators.
+Fantastic that they were able to use the latest version very easily.
+Lots of them said that they tested it on their open day and they’ve been waiting to use them.

 Thanks to the student’s feedback we’re improving….

 - Change VirTeaSy to Virteasy to make it easier to refer to (DONE)